rails/rails/guides/source/action_text_overview.md

 ### Active Storage

 When uploading an image within your rich text editor, it uses Action Text which in turn uses Active Storage.
-However, Active Storage has some dependencies which are not provided by Rails.
-To use the built-in previewers, you must install the following:
+However, Active Storage has [some dependencies](active_storage_overview.html#requirements) which are not provided by Rails.
+To use the built-in previewers, you must install these libraries.

-- (required) [libvips](https://github.com/libvips/libvips) v8.6+ or [ImageMagick](https://imagemagick.org/index.php) for image analysis and transformations like resizing an image
-- [ffmpeg](http://ffmpeg.org/) v3.4+ for video previews and ffprobe for video/audio analysis
-- [poppler](https://poppler.freedesktop.org/) or [muPDF](https://mupdf.com/) for PDF previews

-You should familiarize yourself with the licensing implications of installing the above.
 Some, but not all of these libraries are required and they are dependent on the kind of uploads you are expecting within the editor.
 A common error that users encounter when working with Action Text and Active Storage is that images do not render correctly in the editor.
 This is usually due to the `libvips` dependency not being installed.

 ### Signed GlobalId